Pikko-03/bookbridge-project/README.md

 ## Author

 Htike San Winn
-School of Integrated Innovation
+Bachelor Of Computing
-Chulalongkorn University
+University of Roehampton